vaconingham/parking-api/README.md

 1. Clone the project
 2. Crate a virtual environment: `python3 install venv path/to/your/virtual/env`
 3. Install dependencies: `pip install -r requirements.txt`
+4. `mkdir logs` in the project root directory (parking-api/logs).
-4. Run the development server: `python3 manage.py runserver`
+5. Run the development server: `python3 manage.py runserver`
-5. To see all the API endpoints, open a browser and visit 127.0.0.1.
+6. To see all the API endpoints, open a browser and visit 127.0.0.1.

 ### Create a car park
 Endpoint: `/car-parks/add`